mingyuchoo/Tideflow-md-to-pdf/README.md

 1. New / Open a file (or start with the sample)
 2. Write Markdown (math, code, images all supported)
 3. Watch instant PDF updates (debounce respects your preferences)
-4. Adjust fonts / page / TOC in Preferences
-5. Export or copy the generated PDF
+4. Export or copy the generated PDF (Save As coming soon)

 ## Supported Markdown / Extras
 * Headings, emphasis, strike, code, block + inline math